EarthTan/local-file-operating/README.md

 - **Developer Experience**: Cleaner architecture and better documentation

 The original project is licensed under MIT, and this project follows the same license.

+## 🗂️ Obsidian Integration

+### Perfect for Obsidian Vaults
+This server is specifically optimized for managing **Obsidian vaults** and markdown files.
+It provides AI assistants with powerful tools to interact with your knowledge base:

+- **Note Management**: Create, read, update, and search notes
+- **Content Organization**: Manage folders and file structures
+- **Smart Editing**: Precise text manipulation within notes
+- **Link Management**: Handle internal links and references

+### Common Obsidian Use Cases
+- **AI-Powered Note Taking**: Let AI assistants help you organize and expand your notes
+- **Automated Content Generation**: Generate summaries, outlines, or new content
+- **Knowledge Base Maintenance**: Clean up and reorganize your vault
+- **Research Assistance**: Search and analyze your existing notes
+- **Template Management**: Create and apply note templates

 ## ✨ Core Features